devicehive/devicehive-plugin-ethereum/README.md

 ## Specify plugin configuration
 In [plugin configuration](#Plugin.config) there are already [playground](https://playground.devicehive.com) urls, however you can run [devicehive](https://github.com/devicehive/devicehive-docker) locally and write your own.
 Add plugin topic and access token.
-Also add user and password for [devicehive admin panel](https://github.com/devicehive/devicehive-admin-panel).
+Also add user access token, which you can copy from playground.

 # Simple start